ardevhn/ardevhn.github.io/_posts/2017-07-28-how-to-deploy-marytts-on-heroku.md

 	<h5>Conclusion</h5>
 	<p class="lead">
 	You have successfully deployed your MaryTTS server to Heroku.
-Is a very straighforward procedure but it wasn´t at the moment we	decided we wanted to run MaryTTS in heroku, it took alot of researching and trial and error.
+Is a very straightforward procedure but it wasn´t at the moment we decided we wanted to run MaryTTS in Heroku, it took a lot of researching and trial and error.
 Now you can implement any app that uses your own speech synthesizer service; from readers to bots, the applications are wide.
 So start coding, there are no limits.
 	</p>
 </div>